project-ai101/llm-infra/basic_pytorch/model.md

 # Model
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -- Author: Bin Tan

-### torch.Module
-In pytorch, a model is defined by a set of torch.Module objects.
-A module can contain other Modules to form a tree structure.
+In pytorch, a model is a user defined torch.nn.Module which contains a set of torch.Module objects.
+And the set of torch.nn.Module objects form a tree structure with the model Module as the root.
+In this tutorial section, a close look of the torch.Module has been paid attention.

+### torch.nn.Module
+The pytorch class Module is defined in [torch.nn package](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module).